September 19, 2022

 1. Freelance Writing

-There are countless companies and organizations that are looking for copywriters and freelance writers to write for their medical journals and blogs; the catch is, however, that the writer needs to be a medical professional themselves.
+There are countless companies and organizations that are looking for copywriters and freelance writers to write for their medical journals and blogs.
+However, the writer needs to be a medical professional themselves.

 That’s where you come in.